The Dukan Diet: Demystified

 So what, if anything, is worth adopting from the Dukan diet?
 And what did Middleton hopefully leave behind?

 Focusing on lean protein and unlimited vegetables is a great way of eating and a positive Dukan element, as is its commitment to exercise.
 But such sustainable aspects are overpowered by the plan's get-skinny-quick tricks.
-"There is definitely a gimmicky element to the Dukan diet, but maybe that's why it is so popular," says Jeffrey Morrison, MD, author of Cleanse Your Body, Clear Your Mind.
+"There is definitely a gimmicky element to the Dukan diet, but maybe that's why it is so popular," says Jeffrey Morrison, MD, author of Cleanse Your Body, Clear Your Mind and a member of the Equinox Health Advisory Board.

 People might be drawn to it because of the allowed "celebratory meal" and the "eat whatever you want" option in the final phase.
 But in fact, these are its most gimmicky elements, and quite often result in gaining weight back.
 "Once you kick a habit, it’s best to leave it buried.
 Just like a person wouldn’t have a cigarette every day after they’ve quit.
 I have seen too many people re-introduce a little sugar into their diet only to find they’ve opened Pandora’s box," explains Morrison.